KU Law Traditions

 Diversity in Law Banquet

 The Diversity in Law Banquet is an annual fundraiser for the Diversity Scholarship Fund.
 Students, faculty and alumni celebrate the many contributions diverse communities make to the legal profession.
 A keynote speaker — usually from the ranks of KU Law's diverse alumni — delivers an address at the banquet.

 Each fall, first-year law students participate in the Barber Emerson Bluebook Relays.
 The competition, sponsored by a Lawrence law firm, tests legal research skills learned in the Lawyering program.
 Working in teams, students locate references in the library and write the citation in correct Bluebook format.
 The point system rewards speed, accuracy and citation skills.

 Thanksgiving Food Drive

 The entire law school participates in the annual Thanksgiving Food Drive, coordinated by the Black Law Students Association.
-BLSA members solicit contributions from law school faculty, students and staff to provide turkeys and all the trimmings for Lawrence residents in need.
+BLSA members solicit contributions from law school faculty, students and staff to provide for Lawrence residents in need.
 Faculty allow a "pass" to students who bring food for the drive, and first-year small sections compete for the "most food donated" award.